-Note: This document contains side effect information about magnesium gluconate.
-Some of the dosage forms listed on this page may not apply to the brand name Magonate.
+Note: This document contains side effect information about magnesium carbonate.
+Some dosage forms listed on this page may not apply to the brand name Magonate.

 For Healthcare Professionals

-Applies to magnesium gluconate: compounding powder, oral liquid, oral tablet
+Applies to magnesium carbonate: compounding powder, oral capsule, oral liquid, oral suspension.

 Symptoms of magnesium toxicity include hypotension, nausea, vomiting, facial flushing, urinary retention, ileus, depression, and lethargy, which may progress to muscle weakness, dyspnea, extreme hypotension, arrhythmia, and cardiac arrest.[Ref]

 Frequency not reported: Hypotension, extreme hypotension, arrhythmia, cardiac arrest[Ref]